sagemath/trac_to_gh/Issue 7868.md

 }
 ```

-Changing assignee from AlexGhitza to spancratz.
+Changing assignee from @aghitza to spancratz.